The How of Cow: Processing & Weights Explained

 The live weight is plainly just the weight of the cow when it’s alive, or “on the hoof.”
 The weight of the animal when it arrives to the butcher.

-Hanging weight is the weight of the animal after it has been killed, with all it’s blood drained, it’s hide, head, feet, and offal removed.
+Hanging weight or carcass weight is the weight of the animal after it has been killed, with all it’s blood drained, it’s hide, head, feet, and offal removed.
 This is the weight that provides the most consistent measuring of a carcass before it is further processed into cuts.
 The hanging weight is also what the butcher uses as the basis to charge us, the producer, for cutting and packaging.
 This is the weight that we use to calculate cost.

 Packaged weight or take home weight is how much the customer will take home and store in their freezer(s).